GoNavy

 Really any ship follows this idea.
 These massive machines allow force to be placed anywhere around the world.
 A plane can't fly around in the air for weeks or months without landing.
 A drone can't either.
 Missiles can't be in the air, waiting for their command to drop.
 A ship on the other hand, can wait for months in the sea, making sure that if planes, drones, missiles, or anything else is needed, it's there.

-What's your favorite bottle of wine for under $20?Yes a few times.
+What's the most creative way you saw cartels getting drugs across the border?Yes a few times.
 It depends on the ship and the skiff.
 Our ships really are pretty fast, and can sometimes catch up to skiffs.
 But usually when we have these pirate situations, we send out a helicopter to intercept the pirates, as well as a drone.
 Helicopters are quite fast, as are drones.
 They can both trasmit info back to the ship and follow the pirates.
 The helicopter can fire on the pirates if necessary, but usually they will disable or just follow the pirates until the ship shows up with boats that can board and search the pirate skiffs.
 The exact numbers are classified, but a destroyer can go pretty fast.
 Wikipedia will give you whatever the published number is.

 Glad you liked the answer.
 I guess the main reason why old school naval combat will continue to exist during wars is that since there are ships out there anyway, they will inevitably want to engage in combat if there is a war going on.